 In this lesson, you'll continue to explore intervals.
 One thing you'll learn is how to invert them, which is helpful when you work with chords.
 You'll also discover how to build three note chords, which are called triads.

 In this final lesson, you'll examine some of the simple relationships between triads.
 You'll learn how to identify which chord should be used for harmony in simple two chord progressions.

-This course is geared towards those who have no musical background, those who play but do not read music, or anyone who is interested in understanding the fundamentals of music.
 There are no prerequisites to take this course.
+The course is geared towards those who have no musical background, those who play but do not read music, or anyone who is interested in understanding the fundamentals of music.

 The instructional materials required for this course are included in enrollment and will be available online.

 Marianne Murawski earned her Ph.D. in Music Theory from the University of Maryland, her M.M (master of music) in Music Theory, and her B.A. in Music.
 Her dissertation, Theory through World Music, focused on developing an introductory music theory course that used world music examples.
 She has been teaching courses in music fundamentals, music appreciation, history of rock music, and world music at several colleges and universities.
 She is an active member of the College Music Society, giving presentations at Conferences including an International Conference in Vienna, Austria.